Carb-loading is so synonymous with endurance sports it may come as a shock to learn it's not optimal for performance.

 Meanwhile, recent scientific research and reports suggest that unprocessed saturated fat is good for you and can protect against heart disease, obesity, and diabetes.

 Weight loss expert Dr. Eric Westman, director of the Duke University Obesity Clinic, has helped hundreds of morbidly obese people lose thousands of pounds on the LCHF ketogenic and Atkins diets.
-He said eating more unprocessed fat can enhance weight loss and improve health across the board.
+Eating more unprocessed fat can enhance weight loss and improve health across the board.

 "I tell my patients not to fear the fat," said Dr. Westman, author of New Atkins for a New You.
 "Eat lots of fat.
 Fat makes you feel full.
 There's no problem with fat.
 In fact, saturated fat — the fat that we've been taught not to eat — raises your good cholesterol best of all the foods you can eat."